StephenMiracle/frankenwp/readme.md

 ### Environment Variables

-- DEBUG // Flag to set WP_DEBUG & debug mode on server.
-(1 or 0)
 - SERVER_NAME // Domain to set.
 Will request a SSL cert for it.
 Can also set to a port like :80, :8095
 - DB_NAME
 - DB_USER